integreat-io/integreat/README.md

 actions to update the target is added to the queue, and may be handled by other workers, depending on your setup.

-*Not implemented yet:* To retrieve only new items, change the `retrieve` property to `updated`.
-In this case, the job will get the last retrieved timestamp from the source, and get only newer items.
+To retrieve only new items, change the `retrieve` property to `updated`.
+In this case, the job will get the `lastSyncedAt` from the `from` source, and get only newer items, by passing it the `updatedAfter` param.
+The job will also filter out older items, in case the source does not support `updatedAfter`.

 ### The expire job
 Not implemented yet.